PriyeshPandey2000/whisper-stt/apps/whispering/README.md

 ### How is this different from other transcription apps?

 Most apps are middlemen charging $30/month for API calls that cost pennies.
-With Whispering, you bring your own API key and pay providers directly.
+With NoteFlux, you bring your own API key and pay providers directly.
 Your audio goes straight from your device to the API.
 No servers in between, no data collection, no subscriptions.

 I built this for myself and use it every day.
 The code is open source so you can verify exactly what it does.